ciroqn/ARROW_project/README.md

 ## About ARROW itself

-ARROW is located at the Open University's campus in Milton Keynes, and is functions as a steerable 3-metre telescope dish.
-It has a detector that is capable of detecting/receiving 21 cm radio emissions.
+ARROW is located at the Open University's campus in Milton Keynes, and it functions as a steerable 3-metre telescope dish.
+It has a detector that is capable of detecting/receiving 21 cm radio emissions (from hydrogen gas clouds in the Milky Way).

 The dish is operated via the ARROW OpenScience Observatory.